What Is VPN Port Forwarding and How To Get VPN with Port Forwarding?

 VPN that Allows Port Forwarding

-You can also setup port forwarding using a VPN, and in this case, the port number and the local IP address will be added in the VPN server.
+You can also setup port forwarding using the best vpn service, and in this case, the port number and the local IP address will be added in the VPN server.
 So whenever a request comes to the VPN server, the server routes it to the specified device through the specified port.

 LimeVPN is one of the few providers that allow VPN port forwarding.
 Port forwarding is a feature that has a lot of uses, but it is not without security issues.
 If you want to setup VPN port forwarding, we offer this feature for clients on LimeVPN Pro package that costs from $11 per month, you just have to contact us so we can help you out.